Dr James Johnson, Chief Executive Officer, Geoscience Australia

 Australia is the driest inhabited continent, which makes water use and management a key challenge.
 In many parts of Australia, groundwater underpins agriculture, the environment, minerals and energy resource development, and the wellbeing of regional communities.

-Australia’s marine jurisdiction is about double the size of Australia’s land mass and 4 per cent of the world’s oceans.
+Australia’s marine jurisdiction is approximately double the size of Australia’s land mass and 4 per cent of the world’s oceans.
 With increasing global demand for energy, food and security, activity within our marine jurisdiction is becoming increasingly important to our economy.
 Effective and efficient management of this precious environment relies on baseline mapping, understanding of marine resources and assets, and the ability to measure change over time.

 Geoscientific data and physical collections have enduring value.
-It is essential that these data and collections are collected correctly, and can be easily understood and accessed by everyone.
+It is essential that these data and collections are curated correctly, and can be easily understood and accessed by everyone.
 Data are acquired from platforms including satellites, observatories and laboratory instruments.
 Data and samples can be integrated to build models of our continent, our Antarctic and island territories and surrounding oceans.

-Geoscience Australia delivers world-class, trusted data and platforms and expertise to support high-impact geoscience, transparent evidence-based decisions and social licence to operate.
+Geoscience Australia delivers world-class, trusted data and platforms and expertise to support high impact geoscience, transparent evidence-based decisions and social licence to operate.

 Our strategy aligns with and supports global and domestic initiatives.